AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/planning/product-sku-limits.md

   - Reduce the number of products assigned to categories.
   - Decrease the number of SKUs by decreasing the number of websites, customer groups, shared catalogs, number of products, or number of configurable product options
 - Provide more product variations by using custom options instead of creating separate products.
+- Taking into account that an Effective SKU could include a number of potential permutation of prices, because prices can be specified differently per each store or customer group.
 - Deactivate or remove unused system components like modules.
 (See  [Uninstall modules](../../../installation/tutorials/uninstall-modules.md).)
 - Manage products in an external Platform Management System (PMS).